rhomobile/rhomobile-docs/eb/en/edge/api/Sip.md

 * elements.js

-> Note - this file either needs to be on the device in a relative folder from where your HTML page is, or it must be copied to your web server appropriately.
+> Note: this file either needs to be on the device in a relative folder from where your HTML page is, or it must be copied to your web server appropriately.

 	:::html
     <script type="text/javascript" charset="utf-8" src="elements.js"></script>;

 ### API Usage
 This API does not use the `EB` namespace.
 It is simply referenced using the API name: